Picture this scenario:

 The SEO techniques discussed above can help small business owners improve their visibility at a relatively low cost, which is highly attractive for those who may not yet have the budgets of larger, more established businesses.

-Embracing SEO is a great step towards long term growth and success in your domain.
+Embracing SEO for small businesses is a great step towards long term growth and success in your domain.
 If you’re interested in taking that first step, request an SEO On Fire audit and find out how your website can better attract your ideal customers.